VTTI/Driving-Environment-Detection/Readme.md

 ## Models

-1. Baseline built on resnext50 backbone : To run the model use the configs/config_baseline.yaml file as input to --config flag and run.
+1. Baseline built on resnext50 backbone : To run and train the model use the configs/config_baseline.yaml file as input to --config flag and run.

-2. Baseline_2 built on Vision Transformer backbone : To run the model use the configs/config_ViT_baseline.yaml file as input to --config flag and run.
+2. Baseline_2 built on Vision Transformer backbone : To run and train the model use the configs/config_ViT.yaml file as input to --config flag and run.

+3. To test a model with pretrained weights.
+Use --mode='test'/'test_single' and appropriate config file as input to --config flag and run.
 ### To run the code
 <pre>
 cd /opt/app